 Please give details of the training and development programme that you will put in place for the duration of this award.
-Please set out any training that will be provided by your host Institution and any training and development that will be externally accessed.
+Please set out any training that will be provided by your host institution and any training and development that will be externally accessed.
+You should use this section to demonstrate how the training you will undertake will impact your research career in addition to routinely available training from within your organisation or within the Health and Care Research Wales Faculty.

-C4 Application type
+C4 Research type

-Please state the type of application you are submitting; primary or secondary research.
-If applicable you should also state if your application is for a pilot or feasibility study.
+Please state the type of application you are submitting; primary or secondary research (or both).
+If applicable you should also state if your application includes a pilot or feasibility study or an evidence synthesis.